ryleigh023/BankScout/README.md

 # BankScout – Cyber Incident Response Agent

+Team CodeX - for Hack-O-Hire'26

-A **fully local**, banking-grade incident response agent that ingests security alerts (SIEM/EDR), runs anomaly detection and UEBA, and generates step-by-step playbooks.
+A fully local, banking-grade incident response agent that ingests security alerts (SIEM/EDR), runs anomaly detection and UEBA, and generates step-by-step playbooks.
 Built for environments where data must stay on-prem and no external APIs are allowed.

 ## Quick start